jefftriplett/personal-goals/README.md

 - [ ] :stew: Soy-Glazed Meatballs
 - [ ] :stew: Sunday meal prep for weekday lunches
 - [ ] :white_check_mark: Complete at least one item from my "Things I'll Do In The Future" checklist
+- [ ] Finish PyCon planning for Revsys.
 - [ ] Pack for PyCon :snake:

 ### Weekly Goals (Repeat)